hkzhang-git/ParC-Net/Readme.md

 | ParC-Net-S | 5.0 (-11%)| 1740 (-13%) | 353 (+23%)| 98 (3.77x) | 78.6 (+0.2%) |

 ### Applying Edgeformer designs on various lightweight backbones
 Classification experiments.
-CPU used here is Xeon E5-2680 v4. *Authors of EdgeViT do not clarify the type of CPU used in their paper.
+CPU used here is Xeon E5-2680 v4. *Authors of EdgeViT do not clarify the type of CPU used in their paper. ** We train ResNet50 with training strategy proposed in ConvNext.
+ResNet50 achieves 79.1 top 1 accuracy, which is much higher than 76.5 the accuracy reported in the original paper.

 | Models         |# params |Madds   |Devices |Speed(ms) |Top1 acc| Source |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|